QEB teachers are masters in their respective dance expertise and come from diverse backgrounds within the performing arts world.

 In addition to our main faculty members below, QEB has sponsored and offered master classes with renowned teachers such as Lawrence Rhodes (Artistic Director, Juilliard Dance Division), Bruce Marks (Former Director, Boston Ballet and Former Principal at ABT), Finis Jhung (Master Teacher, New York City), and Yasuki Sasa (Head Ballet Teacher 1968-1983 at UH Manoa and Former Soloist with American Ballet Theater).

-Suzanne Rowland, Managing Director received a B.A. in Education and a M.F.A. in Dance from the University of Hawaii.
+Received a B.A. in Education and a M.F.A. in Dance from the University of Hawaii.
 She studied with Reiko Oda as a child and continued her studies in Hawaii and New York City.
 Before founding Queen Emma Ballet with Eve Walstrum, Suzanne choreographed and performed statewide, was the recipient of State Artists-in-the-Schools grants and several choreographic awards by the Hawaii State Dance Council.
+Suzanne also attended the Central Pennsylvania Youth Ballet teacher’s workshop under the direction of renowned dance educator Marcia Dale Weary whose syllabus we incorporate in our youth program.
 She is married to Lawrence Rowland, and they have a daughter and a son who both danced with QEB.
-She considers herself so fortunate be able to combine her love of ballet with the joys of working with children and young adults.
+She considers herself so fortunate to be able to combine her love of ballet with the joys of working with children and young adults.

-Alyssa Schoenfeld is a proud home-grown Queen Emma Ballet dancer, studying under Suzanne Rowland, Eve Walstrum, Michael Sanders and Andrew Sakaguchi from 1998-2005.
+A proud home-grown Queen Emma Ballet dancer, studying under Suzanne Rowland, Eve Walstrum, Michael Sanders and Andrew Sakaguchi from 1998-2005.
 Journeying to the east coast for college in Massachusetts, she was a 4 year member in Clark University's Dance Society, a co-director for 2 years, as well as the coordinator for the polynesian dance for their annual international gala.
-Returning to Hawaii after graduating, she has taught and choreographed for both Keiki Dance and Pre-Ballet at QEB, and is excited to expand sharing the love of dance to include Jazz 1!
+Returning to Hawaii after graduating, she has taught and choreographed for both Keiki Dance and Pre-Ballet at QEB, and is excited to expand sharing the love of dance to include Jazz 1

-Anna Motteler is from Honolulu, HI and began her dance training locally.
+From Honolulu, she began her dance training locally.
 Later on, she trained professionally at The Alabama School of Fine Arts, with Dame Sonia Arova and Thor Sutowski, as an apprentice with the State of Alabama Ballet.
 She also trained at Chicago City Ballet with Maria Tallchief and North Carolina School of the Arts.
 In Hawaii, she trained under Nolan Dingman, Alaine Haubert, Eve Walstrum, Michael Sanders and Paul Maley.
 She enjoys "sharing the science, artistry and power of movement" with her students.
 She has performed in numerous local productions with Ballet Hawaii, Honolulu Dance Theater, Hawaii Ballet Theater, Diamond Head Theater, and Tau Dance Theater.

 1999 - Certified in Pilates Mat and Equipment